3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 While it’s generally safe during the day, Candelaria is less safe after dark.
 I would exercise caution at night and tend to take a taxi or an Uber/Cabify after dark.
 I generally wouldn’t recommend staying in La Candelaria, and instead definitely recommend staying in Laureles or El Poblado.

 Petty crime is common, particularly getting your phone snatched.
-Be extra vigilant with you belongings and phone, and be cautious about pulling it out on the street.
-We liked using these wrist lanyards for our phones to provide some extra security if we needed to have it out .
+Be extra vigilant with your belongings and phone, and be cautious about pulling it out on the street.

 Walk confidently, be careful with your phone and money, say no immediately to people who come up to you on the street, don’t be out late, and stay in the tourist neighborhoods and you should be just fine.